Curriculum

 Literacy

-Grade 3 students will concentrate on mastering correct letter formation, particularly the entry and exit points, as they prepare for cursive writing later in the year.
-Grade 4 students will work towards transitioning from pencil to pen, marking an important milestone in their handwriting development.
+In handwriting, Grade 3 students will continue to develop correct letter formation with a focus on entry and exit points as they begin learning joined cursive.
+Grade 4 students will work towards transitioning from pencil to pen, building fluency and consistency in their handwriting.

 Numeracy